 Gains from the sale of property in the Republic of China are generally subject to Republic of China income tax.
 Effective January 1, 2013, capital gains on the sale of common shares, including common shares withdrawn from the ADS facility, received by a Non-Resident Individual is subject to the capital gain tax at a flat rate of 15%.
-A Non-Resident Entity is exempted from income tax for its capital gains from sale of common shares, including common shares withdrawn from the ADS facility, and is further exempted from Alternative Minimum Tax, or the AMT.
+A Non-Resident Entity is exempted from income tax for its capital gains from sale of common shares, including common shares, including common shares, including common shares, withdrawn from the ADS facility, and is further exempted from Alternative Minimum Tax, or the AMT.